-Sophomore forward/center Travis Watson grabbed five rebounds against Maryland (Mar.
-3) and has 502 for his career.
+Sophomore forward/center Travis Watson has 255 rebounds this season and currently has 513 for his career.
 He is the second player in the history of the Virginia basketball program to accumulate 500 or more rebounds in their first two varsity seasons.
 To no one's surprise, the first player to accomplish the feat was Ralph Sampson, who grabbed 759 rebounds in his first two seasons.
-The Cavalier record for most rebounds for a career is 1,511, held by Ralph Sampson (1980-83).
-Watson has 244 rebounds this season.
-He needs 32 rebounds to tie Mike Wilkes (1967-68) and Norman Nolan (1997-98) for the 10th most rebounds in a single season all-time.
+The Cavalier record for most rebounds for a career is 1,511, held by Sampson (1980-83).
+With 255 rebounds this season, Watson needs 21 rebounds to tie Mike Wilkes (1967-68) and Norman Nolan (1997-98) for the 10th most rebounds in a single season all-time.